MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ### Bots
 > [!NOTE]
-> The value proposition references Microsoft Commercial Marketplace Policy # 1140.3.2
+> The following content is inline with Microsoft Commercial Marketplace Policy # 1140.3.2

 For apps that use the Microsoft Azure Bot Service (such as bots and messaging extensions), you must follow all requirements defined in the Microsoft [Online Services Terms](https://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=46).